trufflesuite/webinar-episode-01/steps.md

 ```

-> :question:Try to predict the test outcome
+> :question: Try to predict the test outcome.

 ``` sh
 $ truffle test